cincuranet/blog/_posts/233426-entity-framework-6-with-firebird.md

 install-package FirebirdSql.Data.FirebirdClient-EF6
 ```

-Now you need to tell Entity Framework to know about `FirebirdClient`.
+Now you need to tell Entity Framework to know about FirebirdClient.
 You need to add record into `DbProviderFactories`.
 This references `FirebirdSql.Data.FirebirdClient.FirebirdClientFactory`.
 And then you need to register the provider `entityFramework` section in `providers`.
 This references `FirebirdSql.Data.FirebirdClient.FbProviderServices`.
 The standard config file with these changes made follows.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>